 What action are you going to take today, tomorrow, next week, and beyond?

 Try to make a realistic plan that uses fear as a catalyst to change any unhealthy habits.
-Start by thinking about what you want to improve – like your physical fitness or mental wellbeing.
-If you’d like to be more active but don’t know where to start, then take small steps today towards achieving your goal – get off the sofa to take your ironing upstairs during TV ad breaks is better than sitting scrolling through social media!
-Tomorrow, you can walk instead of getting the bus, next week you can pick up the pace a bit more.
+Start by thinking about what you want to improve – such as your physical fitness or mental wellbeing.
+If you’d like to be more active but don’t know where to start, then take small steps today towards achieving your goal.

 Help to get you started